Gamera: P Productions

-The Daiei-based P Productions founders, Ryosaku Takayama and Yoshio Watanabe, continuously worked for both Daiei Film and P Productions including Gamera, Daimajin, Yokai Monsters, and Sagisu-related productions such as The Whale God and Buddha (jp).
+The Daiei-based P Productions founders, Ryosaku Takayama and Yoshio Watanabe, continuously worked for both Daiei Film and P Productions including Gamera, Daimajin, Yokai Monsters, and Sagisu-related productions such as The Whale God and Buddha.
 Additionally, aforementioned former Daiei Film crews, who once abandoned the near-bankrupt and disoriented Daiei Film for P Productions because of Nezura, later participated in Gamera and other Daiei productions.
-For instance, Tamotsu Taga, along with Noriaki Yuasa and other Gamera staffs and crews from P Productions such as Shigeru Shinohara, co-participated in projects such as ones by Daiei TV-Film (jp), (Note: Such as The Fiend with Twenty Faces (jp) and GO!GO Skyer (jp) and White Fang (jp).) and Gamera: Super Monster after the bankruptcy of Daiei Film.
+For instance, Tamotsu Taga, along with Noriaki Yuasa and other Gamera staffs and crews from P Productions such as Shigeru Shinohara and Hirochika Muraishi, co-participated in projects such as ones by Daiei TV-Film (jp), (Note: Such as The Fiend with Twenty Faces (jp) and GO!GO Skyer (jp) and White Fang (jp).) and Gamera: Super Monster after the bankruptcy of Daiei Film.

 Shirō Sagisu, the son of Tomio and the current owner of the company, has also participated in several Daiei TV-Film dramas after the bankruptcy of Daiei Film, (Note: Such as Aoi Hitomi no Sei Life (jp) and Tears of Swan (jp).) and Shirō, Hideaki Anno, (Note: He has directed the GAMERA 1999 and below-mentioned Shiki-Jitsu, and Gamera appeared in Daicon III and IV Opening Animations.) and Shinji Higuchi co-participated in Toho and Tsuburaya Production projects, which have been influenced by the Gamera franchise; Shin Godzilla, Shin Ultraman, Attack on Titan, the Neon Genesis Evangelion franchise, and the Gridman franchise.
 Shirō also introduced Higuchi to the pianist Junko Miyagi (jp) during the production of Evangelion: 3.0 You Can (Not) Redo because Miyagi is also a fan of the Heisei Gamera trilogy.